Rue du Lac 21, 1958 Saint-Léonard.

 Please check rates and details directly with the companies in question if you need more recent info.

-|APR-1943||first explored by members of the Société Suisse de Spéléologie.
+|first explored by members of the Société Suisse de Spéléologie.

 |an earthquake creates fractures in the rock which results in loss of water.

 |developed and opened to the public.

 |the cave is consecrated to the Notre-Dame des Gouffres by a local priest.
 A sculpture is placed on the shore of the lake.

 |cave closed for renovation.

-At St. Léonard, on the main road between Sion and Sierre, on the right bank of the Rhône, 5km from the capital of the Canton of Valais, is the largest underground lake in Europe.
-The cave is formed in gypsum, about 260m in length and 15m wide.
+At St. Léonard, on the main road between Sion and Sierre, on the right bank of the Rhône, 5 km from the capital of the Canton of Valais, is the largest underground lake in Europe.
+The cave is formed in gypsum, about 260 m in length and 15 m wide.
 The cave was discovered in 1943 and commercialised in 1949.
 Here, close to the entrance of the lake, visitors can enjoy a moment of agreeable relaxation with a large car park and a refreshment room set in a pleasant, quiet and cool garden.
 A boat trip on the wonderful clear water of the lake gives one an opportunity to admire the rich, harmonious and varied subterranean geology.

 Text by Tony Oldham (JUN-2001).
 With kind permission.

 The cavern with its lake was known for a very long time, at least the entrance and the shore of the lake.
+It is located in the middle of the vineyards and the vine-growers used to cool their bottles of wine in the cold water.
 But the locals did not enter the cave, and foreigners did not visit this secluded spot.
-So the first exploration, with the discovery of the huge lake, happend in 1943.
+The reasons is simple, they had no reason for entering.
+And probably there was a little superstitious fear.
 In the centuries before the cave was explored, several legends about the cave developed.

-One tells about a young man who was trapping around the cave entrance.
-He discovered leaves of stone in the cave entrance and picked one up.
+A young man was trapping around the cave entrance, and he discovered leaves of stone in the cave entrance and picked one up.
 To his surprise a heavy wind arose out of the cave, across the lake.
 When the wind calmed down again, the leaf had become two golden coins.
 But whenever other people tried to do the same, it never happened again.